 During the pressing process, organic coffee is processed without the use of the harsh chemicals commonly used on non-organic beans.
 What is more, organic coffee plants create soil that holds its complex nutrient base.
 These plants can then feed nutrients back into the beans at a slow and steady rate, adding a robust, smooth flavor to the beans.
 It also allows the native soil to retain its complex nutrient base (as compared to the depleted soils commonly found on full-sun coffee farms).

 6. Help Increase and Preserve Biodiversity

-Many birds in the U.S. move to “coffee country” in the winter.
-Unlike mass-produced coffee, which sometimes robs animals of their natural habitat, traditional fair-trade coffee plantations offer some of the last remaining bird habitats in counties like Colombia and Mexico.
-In fact, studies in these two countries show that organic “shade-grown” coffee plantations have up to 95% more bird life than large-scale, rain-forest-stripped “sun-grown” plantations.
+Many birds in the U.S. move to "coffee country" in the winter.
+Unlike mass-produced coffee, which sometimes robs animals of their natural habitat, traditional fair-trade coffee plantations offer some of the last remaining bird habitats in countries like Colombia and Mexico.
+In fact, studies in these two countries show that organic "shade-grown" coffee plantations have up to 95% more bird life than large-scale, rain-forest-stripped "sun-grown" plantations.

 7. Remove the Middle Man

 That $4.00 Vente Mocha Latte you buy every day may have gone through the hands of up to ten different farmers, exporters, brokers, processors, roasters and retailers before it reached your lips.
 Fair trade coffee attempts to eliminate these costly middle men through working directly with cooperatives of small bean farmers.